Choosing the right food for your senior cat

 At what age does my cat become senior?

 It’s best to start feeding your cat senior food over the age of 7, as this is when her metabolism will start to slow down and she might become less active.
-It’s also when age-related diseases like chronic kidney disease can start to appear, and senior diets contain lower phosphorus levels and more antioxidants.
+It’s also when age-related diseases like chronic kidney disease can begin to appear, and senior diets contain lower phosphorus levels and more antioxidants.

 Does my senior cat have special dietary needs?